citp/privacy-policy-historical/b/ba/bad/badpartypics.com.md

 THIRD PARTY VENDORS
 Third party vendors, including Google, use cookies to serve ads based on a your prior web site visits.
 Google’s use of the DoubleClick cookie enables it and its partners to serve ads to you based on your visits to Damn.com and/or other sites on the Internet.
-You may opt out of the use of the DoubleClick cookie for interest-based advertising by visiting Ads Settings. (or by visiting [www.aboutads.info](http://www.aboutads.info/))
+You may opt out of the use of the DoubleClick cookie for interest-based advertising by visiting Ads Settings. (or by visiting[www.aboutads.info](http://www.aboutads.info/))

 Links to other websites
 Our website may contain links to enable you to visit other websites of interest easily.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.